Total Joint Replacement At ORTHOKnox

-At OrthoKnox, Dr. David Hovis, Dr. Ryan Mitchell, and Dr. Mark MacNaughton perform joint replacement surgery for knees and shoulders.
+At OrthoKnox, Dr. David Hovis and Dr. Ryan Mitchell perform joint replacement surgery for knees and shoulders.
 They will evaluate your condition and discuss your treatment options with you so you can decide what is best for you.

 Total Knee Replacement